hwayne/alloydocs/language/commands.rst

 Scopes
 ======

-All alloy models are **bounded**: they are must have a maximum possible size.
+All alloy models are **bounded**: they must have a maximum possible size.
 If not specified, the analyzer will assume that there may be up to three of each top-level signature and any number of relations.
 This is called the **scope**, and can be changed for each command.